By Dushyant Shekhawat Aug. 02, 2018

 In India, reservation was originally meant to last for only 10 years.
 But it persists to this day, because here, even for traditionally dominant groups, being labelled “backward” is considered your best chance to get forward.

-India’s reservation first came into effect in 1950, making it one of the oldest affirmative action systems in the world.
+India’s reservation policies first came into effect in 1950, making it one of the oldest affirmative action systems in the world.
 It was originally meant to last for only 10 years, but they persist to this day.
 It’s fairly clear that even for “upper-caste”, upper class, and traditionally dominant groups, being labelled “backward” is considered your best chance to get forward.

 Which is why today, 68 years later, we have yet another community demanding OBC or Other Backward Caste status – the Marathas.
 Three years ago, the Patidar agitation led by Hardik Patel in Gujarat demanded reservation in the fields of education and jobs for the Patel community; much before that the Jats in Haryana were fighting the quota battle.
 They go against the grain of the Supreme Court’s 2006 statement, “Reservation is necessary for transcending caste and not for perpetuating it.”